vitalik/django-ninja/docs/docs/tutorial/authentication.md

 ### API Key

-Some APIs use API keys for authorization.
-An API key is a token that a client provides when making API calls.
+Some API's use API keys for authorization.
+An API key is a token that a client provides when making API calls to identify itself.
 The key can be sent in the query string:
 ```
 GET /something?api_key=abcdef12345
 ```